Dogs at Risk for Nasal Mites

 Signs Your Pet May Have Nasal Parasites

-The symptoms of nasal mite infestation can range from mild to severe and are often mistaken for other respiratory or sinus-related illnesses.
-Here are some common signs:
+Warning signs can range from mild to intense and are often confused with other breathing or sinus-related issues.
+Here are some common signs to watch for:

 1. Reverse Sneezing